tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 where both sent a zero-length cid in their connection_id extensions, then the RFC 6347-defined record format and content type MUST be used.

-If DTLS peers have negotiated the use of a non-zero CID in at least one direction using the ClientHello and the ServerHello messages, then the peers need to take the following steps.
+If DTLS peers have negotiated the use of a non-zero-length CID in at least one direction using the ClientHello and the ServerHello messages, then the peers need to take the following steps.